FrigonTech/Network-Drive-by-FrigonTech/README.md

 ### ⭐To Send Files to a Device:
 - Open the app on the 'source device', and press the ellipsis (three horizontal dots) in the top-left corner, then press "Device Storage".
-- Now, find your files or whole folders, then hold them to see a menu and press "Map To Network" (this copies the file/folder(s) to shared location not misplacing the existing file/folder(s)).
+- Now, find your files or whole folders, then hold them to see a menu and press "Map To Network" (this moves the file/folder(s) to shared location so do this carefully; *`Release v1.0.0 has no protection for this.`*).
 - Press the back button in the top left corner, and press **Start Service** button, thats all for the 'source device'.
 [Proceed to "To Receive Files from a Device" section]

 ### ⭐To Receive Files from a Device: